askeyjw/workshop/README.md

 ## Current workshop

-The current workshop is divided into 3 sessions:
+The current workshop is divided into 4 sessions:

 1. (DONE) Friday 24 April 2020, 14:00-15:30 (UK time) - The basics of micromagnetics, Jupyter, and Python
 2. (DONE) Wednesday 29 April 2020, 14:00-15:30 (UK time) - Micromagnetics with Ubermag
 3. (NEXT) Monday 4 May 2020, 14:00-15:30 (UK time) - Data analysis and visualisation with Ubermag
-4. Thursday 14 May 2020, 14:00-15:30 (UK time) - Advanced Ubermag
+4. (to be confirmed...)
+Thursday 14 May 2020, 14:00-15:30 (UK time) - Advanced Ubermag

 Optional follow-up sessions, depending on the requests and feedback might be organised in the future.